Healthy Homes Assessment Greenmeadows

 Insulation Greenmeadows

-Ceiling and underfloor insulation is mandatory on all rental homes since 1 July 2019.
-All landlords and property managers should make sure that the insulation is in line with this new standard.
-In some cases, old ceiling insulation as well as insulation within the sub floor space may need to be topped up or replaced.
+The insulation of the ceiling and underfloor is mandatory on all rental homes since July 1, 2019.
+All landlords and property managers are required to make sure that the insulation is in line with this new quality.
+In some cases, old ceiling insulation as well as insulation within the subfloor space may need to be added or replaced.

-A well-insulated property will reduce the risk of condensation, and decrease the risk of mould and dampness, and also makes an easier task to allow the house to hold the heat.
+A properly insulated home will help to control condensation, and decrease the risk of dampness and mould, and will also make an easier task to the household to retain the heat.

-The "R" is a symbol for thermal resistance, and it is a measurement of how well the insulation is able to resist heat flow.
-The more R-value is higher, the better the insulation.
+The "R" is a symbol for thermal resistance, and it is a measurement of how well insulation is able to resist heat flow.
+The higher the R-value, the more effective the insulation.

 Greenmeadows Moisture Ingress & Drainage

-Making sure your rental property is protected from water damage isn’t only about the inside of the building but you must make sure there is somewhere for rain, surface as well as groundwater to move and stop it from coming inside.
-When it comes to moisture and damp it is usually not apparent that it could become a major issue, causing damages to your investment and affecting the tenant’s well-being.
+Keeping your rental property safe from moisture isn’t just about the inside; you have to make sure there is somewhere for surface or ground water and to prevent it from getting into the building.
+When it is about damp and water, it is typically those things that you aren’t aware of that could be a huge problem and cause damages to your investment and affecting the tenant’s well-being.

-Rental properties must have efficient drainage to eliminate rainwater, storm water and ground water, which includes an appropriate outfall or runoff.
-Making sure that the water is able to go, and it isn’t allowed to remain beneath buildings is a vital aspect of making sure your property is dry.
+Rental properties should be equipped with effective drainage to remove storm water, surface water and groundwater, with an appropriate outfall or runoff.
+Making sure the water has a proper place to go, and it doesn’t sit beneath buildings is a vital aspect of making sure your property is dry.

-In addition to an irrigation system to stop water ingress, if the apartment has an enclosed gap between your floor and soil, a ground-water barrier must be put in place when it is reasonably practicable to install it.
+In addition to a drainage system to avoid moisture from entering, if your rental has an enclosed gap between your floor and surface, a ground moisture barrier should be put in place if it is reasonably practicable to install it.

-An underground moisture barrier typically a sheet of polythene that is placed over the ground, to block any moisture in the ground from entering the home.
-It also helps prevent moisture damage to the underfloor insulation.
+Ground moisture barriers are generally a polythene sheet laid over the ground, to block any moisture that is present in the ground from getting into the home.
+It also helps prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection